Parole in Place for Military Families: Your Path to Legal Status

-Obtaining a parole in place (PIP) with the help of a parole in place lawyer in Los Angeles allows undocumented family members of U.S. military personnel to be granted deferred action and adjust their status to lawful without leaving the country.
+Obtaining a parole in place with the help of a parole in place lawyer in Los Angeles allows undocumented family members of U.S. military personnel to be granted deferred action and adjust their status to lawful without leaving the country.
 Relief under PIP is given on a case-by-case basis.
 As a result, requests for parole in place are frequently approved when the undocumented family member’s only reason for exclusion is unlawful presence or admission.

 Our parole in place attorneys in Los Angeles are here to provide you with a smooth and hassle-free parole in place immigration.
 PIP is a strategy that we use to keep military families together.
 We offer a personal and caring approach towards your legal issue.
+With your first free consultation, feel confident to walk in our Los Angeles office, or schedule an appointment with your prospective military parole in place attorney for parole in place.
+Our lawyers are strong supporters of veterans and military service members.

 SEND US A MESSAGE